List of Top Branding Strategies for Small Businesses

 Source: The Logo Company

-As colors evoke emotions, they could be used sensibly during branding or rebranding exercises.
-For example, green could mean clean freshness, eco-friendly or growth etc; Black could mean associated elegance and boldness.
+As colors evoke emotions, they could be used sensibly during branding, brand awareness, or rebranding exercises.
+For example, green could mean clean freshness, eco-friendly or growth, etc; Black could mean associated elegance and boldness.
 Hence finding the right fit according to your business personality is crucial.
+Hence, getting the brand color palette right would certainly help mirror the brand voice and reach your target customer!

 The second part of it is how you fit the logo with the color and font.
 For logos, it could be either an icon or a letter mark/wordmark logo or a combination of both.
 Small businesses should start with a wordmark or a combination of both an icon and wordmark, so people remember your brand name.
 As your business and reputation grow, your logo organically becomes identifiable.
 Business slogans are another essential aspect of your branding.
 Keep your lines short, catchy, something that gives meaning to your service and speaks to your target customers.
 The ideal brand grows strong in the eyes of the audience that communicates with them.
 Hence visual attributes could have massive first-time impressions.